pranavmodx/blog-old-zzo/content/posts/4-thatSpecialFriend.md

 That he took her precious time and hence beset?

 Often times he lowers himself
-Trying to fix the broken friendship
+Trying to fix the broken friendship,
 For who else is there at times of his hardship?

-But again, as the saying goes, "If thou art not for thyself Who will be for thee?"
+But again, as the saying goes, "If thou art not for thyself, Who will be for thee?"
 Sometimes it is best to be alone and free.